endnotes | crossing the line

 My gendered statement on page 7, “Having fled their home countries, in large part to protect their children, they were emotionally and psychologically traumatized at losing them, most cruelly, to men in uniform,” was not a mistake.
 Historically, as I lay out in Chapter Thirteen: The Education of a Border Patrol Agent, only 5% of Customs and Border Protection and Border Patrol officers are women.
 My use of “men” here is, therefore, intentional.

 The history, evolution, and importance of the Flores Settlement Agreement, mentioned in Chapter One, is further fleshed out in Chapters Twelve, Seventeen, Nineteen, Twenty-One, and Twenty-Two.
+Reporting on the statement in my closing paragraphs, that unaccompanied children under the care of the Refugee Office are transferred to ICE upon their 18th birthdays to be incarcerated as adults can be found in this reporting by John Burnett of National Public Radio.

 • Big thanks to the original Angry Tías and Abuelas of the Rio Grande Valley—Jennifer Harbury, Cindy Candia, Joyce Hamilton, Madeleine Sandefur, Lizee Cavazos, Susan Law, and Elisa Filippone, as well as Nayelly Barrios—for the first-hand testimonies that provide the foundation for the stories to come.
 Not only does their collective story illustrate how the practice of “metering” traps the world’s most vulnerable people in danger and squalor in a government-sanctioned Catch-22, in defiance of US and international law as well as cultural and religious values, it also carries forward the thematic motif begun by Jodi Goodwin’s story in Chapter One: that once you bear witness the cruel injustices of the global Border Industrial Complex and so-called immigration systems, it is impossible to ever look away again—and why I entitled the Introduction of this book, The Subversive Act of Seeing.